exqtic/SilverRAT-Source-Code/README.md

 ## READ BEFORE USING
 This is the **full source code of SilverRAT**.
 If you use or modify this project, **always leave credits to @RVGX0x1 & @exqtic.**
-**The compiled version and full resources are only available in the Solaris Community Discord.**

 ---